 This European Standard is applicable to all branches of laboratory medicine and other bodies offering laboratory analytic services.
-Examinations performed in the physician's office, at the bedside, or in the home are considered to be part of the laboratory medicine domain and thus this European Standard applies.
+Examinations performed in the physician's office, at the bedside, or in the home are part of the laboratory medicine domain and thus this European Standard applies.